-Student year: Upper 4 (Yr 9) Head of Department: Mrs S Thorne
+Student year: Upper 4 (Year 9) Head of Department: Miss J York

-All students will be following a three year programme of study for Science GCSEs.
-All pupils will study the following topics in Upper 4.
+All students will be following a three-year programme of study for Science GCSEs.
+This is the first year of the GCSE course and all pupils will study the same foundation topics in Upper 4.

-- Cell Structure
+- Cell structure

-- Cell division
+- · Cell division

 - Transport in cells

-- Principles of organisation
+- · Principles of organisation

-- Animal tissues, organs and organ systems as illustrated by the human digestive and the human circulatory system
+- The human digestive and the human circulatory system

-- Non-communicable diseases in humans, for example coronary heart disease and cancer
+- Non-communicable diseases in humans